World Plants Logo

 Landscape

 Cryptomeria japonica ‘Spiralis’ only has a couple uses in the landscape.
 It’s a vigorous, globe shaped plant when young.
 ‘Spiralis’ will develop a leader and a broad, upright habit that makes a dramatic impression in the landscape as an accent or specimen plant.
-Or can be a screen when mature because of its density.
+It can also be used as a screen when mature because of its density.

 Cultivation